Skip to main content

 For those new to Docker, see Docker's installation guide and the manual on running a Docker container.

-To start a Docker container running Ubuntu 22.04, make sure Docker is installed and running, and then run the following command:
+To download the onion/openwrt-builder Docker image, make sure Docker is installed and running, and run the following command:

 Macs with Apple Silicon